 Cartwright-Baron Senior Attorney

-Karla is a member of the bar in New York, California and the District of Columbia, as well as several federal district courts, the US Supreme Court and the Courts of Appeals for the First, Second, Third, Fourth, Seventh, Eighth, Ninth and Eleventh Circuits.
+Karla is a member of the bar in New York, California and the District of Columbia, as well as several federal district courts, the US Supreme Court and the Courts of Appeals for the First, Second, Third, Fourth, Seventh, Eighth, Ninth, Tenth and Eleventh Circuits.
 She is also a board member for the National Employment Lawyers Association, and a member of the National Association of Consumer Advocates.

 Before coming to Public Justice, Karla spent three years as an associate at Mehri & Skalet PLLC, where she worked on wage and hour, and employment discrimination cases, as well as consumer class actions and cases brought under the Fair Housing Act.
 She previously spent three years at Disability Rights Advocates in Berkeley, Calif., bringing disability discrimination class actions and representing disabled consumers before the California Public Utilities Commission.

 Karla graduated with honors from Georgetown Law in 2007 and clerked for Judge Ronald Gould on the U.S. Court of Appeals for the Ninth Circuit.
 She received her undergraduate degree from Swarthmore College with highest honors in 2002 with a major in linguistics and minor in psychology.

 She is an avid baseball fan and fantasy baseball nerd and enjoys hiking, cycling and playing goalball.